Advanced-Vision-and-Learning-Lab/2024_V4A_Lacunarity_Pooling_Layer/README.md

-# Lacunarity Pooling Layers for Plant Image Texture Analysis:
+# Lacunarity Pooling Layers for Plant Image Classification using Texture Analysis:
-**Lacunarity Pooling Layers for Plant Image Texture Analysis**
+**Lacunarity Pooling Layers for Plant Image Classification using Texture Analysis**

 _Akshatha Mohan and Joshua Peeples_